Your Source for Dry Ice Solutions

 dry ice system setup

-When utilizing a portable diesel compressor in your dry ice blasting operation, it’s important to take the appropriate steps to ensure you’re using dry air.
-Diesel compressors often supply hot and moist air, which can alter the integrity of your dry ice and hamper the performance of your dry ice blasting system.
+When utilizing a portable diesel compressor in your dry ice blasting operation, it’s essential to take the appropriate steps to ensure you’re using dry air.
+Diesel compressors often supply hot, moist air, which can compromise the integrity of your dry ice and hamper the performance of your dry ice blaster.

 diesel air compressor